Is there a demand for mechanical engineers in the future? Yes! We’re moving into the digital age, but we still live in a physical world.

 Dependency of software on mechanical engineers

-Software needs a host organism to survive.
-In most applications, the host is the following types of existing hardware:
+Software needs a home, a host organism to thrive.
+In most cases, that host is some kind of hardware:

 - Autonomous cars